Long Tailed Tit Bird: Identification, Habitat & Facts

 Long-Tailed Tits are small members of the tit family and are highly gregarious.
 They often arrive in numbers chirping to one another as they feed.

-Long-Tailed Tit Identification: What do long-tailed tits look like?
+Long-Tailed Tit Identification: What does a long-tailed tit look like?

 Length: 14cm.